nakednous/proscene3_design/source.md

 ## Proscene3
 ### Scene: high-level scene-graph API

-<li class="fragment"> Default rendering of shapes not already present on the Processing API, such hollow cylinder or cone
+<li class="fragment"> Default rendering of shapes not already present in the Processing API, such hollow cylinder or cone
 <li class="fragment"> Traversal algorithm: ```scene.drawFrames()```
 <li class="fragment"> InterativeFrames can be projected onto an arbritary number of (off-screen) graphics buffer (TODO shader examples)